nodejs/node/deps/v8/include/cppgc/README.md

 References to objects belonging to another thread's heap are modeled using cross-thread roots.
 This is even true for on-heap to on-heap references.

+Oilpan heaps may generally not be accessed from different threads unless otherwise noted.

 ## Heap partitioning

 Oilpan's heaps are partitioned into spaces.